csfbk/csfbk.github.io/_internships/available.md

 <blockquote>
     <h1 class="no-toc">Procedure</h1>
     <ol class="mt-0">
-        <li><b>Application</b>: apply to the internship projects you are interested in (up to 3) through the online form related to the specific call, by providing the requested data.
-Ensure you comply with the application deadline.</li>
+        <li><b>Application</b>: submit your application for the internship project you are interested in using the <b><a href="https://forms.gle/woK1EtSbHPcrVohu8">designated online form</a></b> and providing the required information.
+Make sure to apply before the specified deadline.
+You are advised <u>not</u> to apply to more than two projects at the same time.</li>
-        <li><b>Selection</b>: a selection committee reviews the applications for every project and, if needed, asks for an interview.</li>
-        <li><b>Results</b>: after the selection process, all the applicants (also those who have not been selected) are informed of the selection results.
-Please note that the selection process is performed gradually; this means that acceptance notifications for some projects could be sent before others.
-In any case, each applicant will receive a notification (either of acceptance or rejection) by the end of the procedure.</li>
+        <li><b>Selection</b>: project supervisors will review the applications and choose the most suitable candidate.
+If needed, they may request an oral interview during the selection process.
+Each project is evaluated independently.</li>
+        <li><b>Results</b>: once the selection process is complete, all applicants (both selected and not selected) will be notified of the outcome for the specific project.</li>
     </ol>
+    <p>For general inquiries, you can email <b><a href="mailto:internships-cs@fbk.eu">internships-cs@fbk.eu</a></b>.
+If you have specific questions about a project, please reach out to the project supervisor directly.</p>
-    <p>For general information, you can write an email to <b><a href="mailto:internships-cs@fbk.eu">internships-cs@fbk.eu</a></b>; please note that applications sent via email will <u>not</u> be taken into consideration.</p>
+    <p>Please note that applications sent via email will <u>not</u> be considered.</p>
 </blockquote>

+<p>Projects are listed starting with those that have the earliest submission deadlines.</p>

 {% include toc.md %}